Dr Christina Heris

-Christina received a Prevention Centre scholarship to complete her PhD through Baker IDI Heart & Diabetes Institute and Monash University.
-She is taking leave from her Research Manager role at the Australian Government Department of Health where she worked on national health communication programs including the National Tobacco Campaign.
+Christina Heris was awarded a Prevention Centre scholarship to complete her PhD through Baker IDI Heart & Diabetes Institute and Monash University, leaving her Research Manager role at the Australian Government Department of Health where she worked on national health communication programs including the National Tobacco Campaign.

-Since 2018 Christina has transferred to the Indigenous Epidemiology and Health Unit at the Melbourne University School of Population and Global Health.
+In 2018 Christina transferred to the Indigenous Epidemiology and Health Unit at the Melbourne University School of Population and Global Health.

-Her PhD project will seek to understand what influences smoking initiation for young Aboriginal people and the opportunities for prevention communication activities.
-Christina will build on her background in science/health communication and tap into core interest areas of tobacco control and Indigenous health.
+Christina’s PhD project sought to understand what influences smoking initiation for young Aboriginal people and the opportunities for prevention and was submitted in March 2020.

 Please describe your role in one or two sentences: I’m a new PhD student working on the Prevention Centre funded project, ‘A Comprehensive Approach to Aboriginal and Torres Strait Islander Tobacco Control’ at the Baker IDI Heart & Diabetes Institute in Melbourne.
 I’m exploring what influences young Aboriginal people to start smoking, and what factors might protect against uptake including the role of culture, identity, connection to family and community, as well as mental health.